-APHA's 2014 Get Ready Scholarship now open
+APHA's 2014 Get Ready Scholarship is now closed

 To raise awareness about emergency preparedness, APHA is offering its sixth annual Get Ready Scholarship.
 The scholarship is a component of APHA’s Get Ready campaign, which works to help Americans prepare themselves, their families and their communities for all disasters and hazards, including pandemic flu, infectious disease, natural disasters and other emergencies.